 - When the broth is boiling, add the peppercorns, bay leaves, allspice, clove, star anise and a teaspoon of salt.
 Simmer over a very low heat, covered, for about 2 hours.

 - Leave to cool, then put in the fridge overnight, don’t strain the vegetables!

 - Strain and discard the vegetables and spices.

 - Add the beet kvass and mushroom cooking water to the pot.
 Don't add it all at once.
 Your beet kvass can be more sour than mine (mine beet kvass was fermented for 6 days, if you have left your beet kvass for longer it will have a stronger flavor and will be more sour).

 - Heat the borscht until very warm.

 - Season with apple cider vinegar, rice vinegar and lemon juice (a little at a time) until nicely sweet and sour.
+Try to season it to your taste.
 If you overdo it with vinegar or the soup is not sweet enough, you can add some powdered sugar.
 Add the marjoram and at the end, season with salt and pepper to taste.
 Serve warm with uszka dumplings.

 - 1 cup sauerkraut and mushroom cooking water (leftover from the sauerkraut and mushroom pierogi recipe)